AlwinCorp/jsonapi-response-builder/README.md

 # jsonapi-response-builder
 Response builder for NodeJS based on http://jsonapi.org/ recommendations

-The projet propose an implementation of the JSON API recommendation.
+The projet proposes an implementation of the JSON API recommendation.
-As the recommendation is a current work-in-progress, this plugin will probably change in order to respect the new specifications.
+As the recommendation is an on-going project, this plugin will probably change in order to respect the new specifications.

 ## Installation